licheng-public/embedded_riscv/guide/programming/c.md

 - assumption that *pa + 1* is one byte beyond *pa*, given *pa* is a pointer.

 The first one may cause unexpected behaviors of a program, which can be very hard to hunt down.
-The simptom is that the program sometimes works while sometimes it does not work.
+The symptom is that the program sometimes works while sometimes it does not work.
 And the second one actually indicates that pa + 1 points to the next element if pa points to a partitular element of an array.
 The number of bytes distance varies between *pa + 1* and *pa*, depending on the type of variable that the pointer points to.